jeffgortmaker/pyblp/docs/examples.rst

 Again, results are similar to those in the original paper.

 One thing to note is that unlike our estimation procedure for the fake cereal problem, for which we used the non-default BFGS routine, here we used the default optimization routine, which supports parameter bounds.
 These bounds are displayed along with other optimization information when verbosity is not turned off.
-We can also look at them by inspecting their :class:`Results` attributes.
+We can also look at them by inspecting their :class:`ProblemResults` attributes.

 .. ipython::